 The majority of those affected by Parkinson’s Disease will begin to present with symptoms from around the age of 50 onwards, and men are at slightly higher risk of developing the condition than women.

-For more information on the causes, symptoms, and treatment of Parkinsons’ Disease please visit the NHS website.
+For more information on the causes, symptoms, and treatment of Parkinsons’ Disease please click here to visit the NHS website.

 A phobia is an irrational and chronic fear of something that would not normally trouble most people, be it spiders, heights, clowns, etc.